univ-ai/welcomenew/_courses/ai1.md

 <ul style="list-style:circle; padding-left: 2em;">
 <li>Sakthisree is a Machine Learning Lead in a leading German-based wholesale company.</li>

-<li>Her current goal is to establish autonomous systems that are able to comprehend the world for its multi-modal richness and dimensionality through casual inference, which she is pursuing through independent research.</li>
+<li>Her current goal is to establish autonomous systems that are able to comprehend the world for its multi-modal richness and dimensionality through causal inference, which she is pursuing through independent research.</li>

 <li>She is also very active in the non-profit space where she leads courses, workshops and panels in the area of Tech Equity + Society, specifically catering to principles of Intersectionality and Social Justice in the Global South.</li>
 </ul>